- Take a ride up on Tromsø's cable car for a restaurant with mountain views

 Day 1: Arrive in Oslo - Flight to Tromsø

-When you arrive, get settled in your hotel and then walk around the self-proclaimed "Gateway to the Arctic".
 Surrounded by snowcapped mountains, Tromsø is a lively place with 65,000 inhabitants.
-The city has a large student population and is famous for its robust music and film culture.
+In addition to its lovely scenery and rich history, the city has a large student population and is famous for its robust music and film culture, so get out and explore this self-proclaimed 'Gateway to the Arctic'.

 Day 2: Explore Tromsø